Zelda's Adventure: Reception

 Zelda's Adventure was widely panned by critics.
 The graphics of Zelda's Adventure were called "blurry and digitized".
 Wired magazine said that the graphics were some of the worst ever encountered.
 The game's acting was criticized as unprofessional.
 Another flaw that has been identified is that the game could not produce both sound effects and music at the same time.
 Scott Sharkey of 1UP.com called the box art of Zelda's Adventure one of the 15 worst ever made.
-Zelda's Adventure was released as the Philips CD-i was being discontinued and has become very rare over time, as have the first two Philips Zelda games; Zelda's Adventure is regularly sold for over $100.
+Zelda's Adventure released around the time the Philips CD-i was being discontinued and it has become very rare over time, as have the first two Philips Zelda games; authentic copies of the game are typically sold for over US$100.